eMedicine Specialties > Pediatrics: General Medicine > Gastroenterology

 Medical Care

 Reversing or removing the precipitating factor is usually successful in a patient with acute superior mesenteric artery (SMA) syndrome.
-Conservative initial treatment is recommended in all patients with superior mesenteric artery syndrome; this includes adequate nutrition, nasogastric decompression, and proper positioning of the patient after eating (ie, left lateral decubitus, prone, or knee-to-chest position).
+Conservative initial treatment is recommended in all patients with superior mesenteric artery syndrome; this includes adequate nutrition, nasogastric decompression, and proper positioning of the patient after eating (ie, left lateral decubitus, prone, knee-to-chest position, or Goldthwaite maneuver).[19]
 Enteral feeding using a double lumen nasojejunal tube passed distal to the obstruction under fluoroscopic assistance is an effective adjunct in treatment of patients with rapid severe weight loss and also eliminates the need for intravenous fluids and the risks associated with total parenteral nutrition.

 Surgical Care

 Surgical intervention is indicated when conservative measures are ineffective, particularly in patients with a long history of progressive weight loss, pronounced duodenal dilatation with stasis, and complicating peptic ulcer disease.
-Duodenojejunostomy is the most frequently used procedure, and it is successful in about 90% of cases.5,6 The use of laparoscopic surgery that involves lysis of the ligament of Treitz and mobilization of the duodenum has been reported.
+A trial of conservative treatment should be instituted for at least 4-6 weeks prior to surgical intervention.

 Consultations